-As of December 31, 2021, we had 141 full-time employees, of which 73 have M.D. or Ph.D. degrees.
-Within our workforce, 108 employees are engaged in research and development and 33 are engaged in business development, finance, legal, and general management and administration.
+As of December 31, 2022, we had 167 full-time employees, of which 84 have M.D. or Ph.D. degrees.
+Within our workforce, 134 employees are engaged in research and development and 33 are engaged in business development, finance, legal, and general management and administration.
 We consider the intellectual capital of our employees to be an essential driver of our business and key to our future prospects.
-Our workforce expanded during FY21; new employees were hired to support and extend our clinical and preclinical pipeline, with hires in commercial, clinical development and operations, research, manufacturing, and general and administrative functions.
-We expect to continue to add additional employees in 2022 with a focus on expanding increasing expertise and bandwidth in clinical and preclinical research and development.
+Our workforce expanded during FY22; new employees were hired to support and extend our clinical and preclinical pipeline, with hires in clinical development and operations, research, manufacturing, and general and administrative functions.
+We expect to continue to add additional employees in 2023 with a focus on expanding increasing expertise and bandwidth in clinical and preclinical research and development.
 We continually evaluate the business need and opportunity and balance in house expertise and capacity with outsourced expertise and capacity.
 Currently, we outsource substantially all clinical trial work to clinical research organizations and certain drug manufacturing to contract manufacturers.
 Drug development is a complex endeavor which requires deep expertise and experience across a broad array of disciplines.
 Pharmaceutical companies, both large and small, compete for a limited number of qualified applicants to fill specialized positions.
 We monitor our compensation programs closely and provide what we consider to be a very competitive mix of compensation and insurance benefits for all our employees, as well as participation in our equity programs.
-To attract qualified applicants, the Company offers a total rewards package consisting of base salary and cash target bonus, a comprehensive benefit package and equity compensation for every employee.
+To attract qualified applicants, the Company offers a comprehensive benefits package consisting of base salary and cash target bonus, medical and other benefits and equity compensation for every employee.
 Bonus opportunity and equity compensation increase as a percentage of total compensation based on level of responsibility.
 Actual bonus payout is based on performance.